Roderick MacLeod of MacLeod: Career

 Sir Roderick went to Ireland with 500 of his clan to assist Hugh Roe O'Donnell's war against the English.
 Upon his return he became involved in a feud with his brother-in-law Donald Gorm Og MacDonald, who was chief of the powerful Clan MacDonald of Sleat.
-The two clans had fought together in Ireland and had now become enemies when for some reason MacDonald rejected his wife, Sir Roderick's sister, and became very hostile towards his old allies.
-After a year of feuding, the two clans finally met in the Battle of Coire Na Creiche and the MacLeods were defeated.
+The two clans had fought together in Ireland and had now become enemies when MacDonald rejected his wife, Margaret, Sir Roderick's sister, due to her becoming blind in one eye and not producing him an heir.Macdonald sent his wife back to Roderick on a one-eyed horse, led by a one-eyed servant, and followed by a one eyed dog.
+The insult caused Roderick to be enraged so the two clans finally met in the Battle of Coire Na Creiche and the MacLeods were defeated.
 This was the last clan battle on the Isle of Skye.

 In December 1597, an act of the Estates was passed that required that all the Chieftains and Landlords of the Highlands and the Western Isles to produce their title-deeds under pain of forfeiture.
 Sir Roderick ignored the act and a gift of his estates were given to a number of Fife gentlemen for the purpose of colonisation.
 After these attempts were dealt with, he was ultimately successful in getting a remission from King James VI of Scotland dated 4 May 1610 for his lands of Harris, Dunvegan, and Glenelg.